Why Ethical Fashion Isn’t Selling Well

 While the reasons why ethical fashion isn’t selling well are not clear, consumers cited high prices as one reason they avoided buying it.
 Moreover, one 2016 study shows that people are more likely to avoid a product because it has an unethical reputation (24%) than they are to buy a product because it has an ethical one (19%).
 This was interpreted to signify that peer pressure and the perception of others are leading factors in making fashion purchases.

-So, why isn’t ethical fashion selling, and how can we increase its sales?
+How can we increase it sales of sustainable fashion, then?
 To understand this, first we need to take a look at the industries that got it right.

 A quick history of the green movement